Sailing together starts with a launch and opens up new destinations

 - The Parents have a listserv to offer encouragement to each other and to help figure out how to raise their children as a village.

-- A compassion or mission team might maintain a listserv about their cause: like the Peace List, Facebook Page, or their own website or blog.
+- A compassion or mission team might maintain a listserv about their cause: like the Peace List, a Facebook Page, or their own website or blog.

 - Our yearly map making process is an invitation to everyone to offer their discernment to the church’s dialogue about our heart and our future.